 Founder Equity in Technology Licensing

-The purpose of this Equity Policy is to eliminate the unmanageable financial conflict of interest that arises when a licensee company (start-up) issues founders’ equity to an inventor who is also eligible to participate in revenue sharing under the Net Income Distribution pursuant to the USA Patent and Invention Policy.
+The purpose of this Equity Policy is to eliminate the unmanageable financial conflict of interest that arises when a licensee company (start-up) issues founders’ equity to an inventor who is also eligible to participate in revenue sharing under the Net Income Distribution pursuant to USA's Patent and Invention policy.
 Accordingly, this Policy hereby supersedes and replaces any and all other prior policies and understandings with respect to equity.

 This policy applies to Academic Affairs, Research & Economic Development and Medical Affairs Division employees, particularly inventors.

 4.1.1 In the course of fulfilling the University’s research and educational missions, a University Affiliated Individual (as defined in the USA Patent and Invention Policy) may become an inventor of valuable intangible property that may have the potential to benefit society and further the University’s educational goals.
 This property may include patentable inventions, copyrightable works, and unpublished know-how (hereafter referred to as “University-owned intellectual property assets”, or “IP assets”).
 As these IP assets emerge from the University’s inventors, many of these IP assets are considered early stage.
 Accordingly, financial resources and management expertise outside of the University may be required to move these assets to the marketplace in the form of licensed products and/or services.
 The University seeks to avail itself of these external resources and expertise by enabling the formation of new business entities, commonly known as start-up companies, based on these assets.